 The Elevate Program is for students with physical or cognitive disabilities, and was started in 2015 thanks to a wonderful young man named Elijah Palmer and his family.

 Several students each year with disabilities are able to be fully integrated onto their team and race the standard race course with special accommodations to meet their needs.
 For example, one student with severe double vision had a coach guide on the course with him.

 The Utah League also adapts race courses to meet the needs of Elevate students, and can provide distance and technical challenge appropriate to the Elevate students' ability.
 Each student has 1-2 volunteers assisting them at all times.
 Races take place in conjunction with the high school races, so teams can cheer on their participants.
 Specific details will be posted on each race flyer.

 Please contact Tasha at email@example.com for additional information.

 The National Ability Center (NAC) and the Utah High School Cycling League have partnered to provide a unique opportunity to any high school student with a disability.
 The Elevate program is specifically designed to create opportunities for students of all abilities to learn how to mountain bike with the goal of competing as a member of their school's mountain bike team.

 The National Ability Center has professionally trained staff, loads of adaptive cycles, and all the necessary safety equipment to be able to teach ANYONE of ANY ability to ride a bike.

 training for utah league coaches

-NAC will provide training for our coaches wanting to have special needs students integrated into their teams.
-This training will be particularly helpful for those teams too far away to attend weekly practice at NAC.
-Contact firstname.lastname@example.org for more information.
+2018 dates TBD: NAC will provide training for our coaches wanting to have special needs students integrated into their teams.
+NAC will provide training in both skills and behavioral management.
+This training is particularly helpful for those teams too far away for students to attend weekly practice at NAC.

 partnership with cycleability